the-events-calendar/event-tickets/readme.txt

 * Fix - Fix focus for sales duration in ticket block [122441]
 * Fix - Fix mobile styles for tickets and RSVP [118299]
 * Fix - Prevent notices when adding a new event in Community Events with Community Tickets active [116724]
+* Fix - Use a md5 hash for checkbox and radio option ids to prevent fields from not saving if they a large amount of characters [119448]

 = [4.10.0.1] 2019-02-07 =